Gautam0211/MWSA-Proj-Workspace/README.md

 1. **Stage 1 (Linear Core):** Deploy and hyperparameter-tune a baseline Credit Scorecard model to establish the absolute linear predictive ceiling.
 2. **Stage 2 (Machine Learning Auditor):** Extract the continuous calculation errors (residuals) and train a regularized, tree-based machine learning engine (**XGBoost**) to predict the direction and scale of the baseline's mistakes.
 3. **Stage 3 (Explainability & Segmentation):** Apply game-theoretic allocations (**SHAP**) to map structural feature interactions on true unscaled dollar metrics, and feed those risk signatures into an unsupervised clustering engine (**K-Means**) to surgically isolate and profile the bank's underperforming borrower segments.
-4. **Stage 4 (Real-Time Model Deployment):** Wrap the synchronized analytical engine into a low-latency enterprise microservice (FastAPI + Uvicorn) complete with strict data validation fences and transparent components auditing for front-end lending systems.
+4. **Stage 4 (Dual-Interface Production Deployment):** Deploy the synchronized analytical engine simultaneously as an enterprise **FastAPI microservice (api.py)** for machine-to-machine upstream integrations, and an **interactive Gradio Dashboard (app.py)** for live human underwriting, benchmark auditing, and portfolio risk mapping.The frontend presentation layer is completely containerized and **hosted live** via **Hugging Face Spaces**, serving real-time model comparisons and SHAP-space segmentation globally over the web with zero cold-start latency.
+   **Access the Live Interactive Terminal**
+You can interact with the production application interface, run live credit portfolio underwriting simulations, and audit multi-model risk breakdowns directly via your web browser here: https://huggingface.co/spaces/Gautam0211/Credit-Risk-Dashboard

 ---